rhiannonbar/GISC420/README.md

 ### GDAL in Jupyter Lab

-Having stuggled to use arcpy within the g420 environment, we researched other library available in python that would let us perform viewshed analysis on a test point.
+Having struggled to use arcpy within the g420 environment, we researched other library available in python that would let us perform viewshed analysis on a test point.
 We came across [github documentation](https://github.com/jonnyhuck/Viewshed) for viewshed analysis using the gdal package.
-Whilst the package itself was compatible with the g420 environment, we stuggled to access [OsGeo4W](https://trac.osgeo.org/osgeo4w) needed to run the viewshed analysis via the lab computers.
+Whilst the package itself was compatible with the g420 environment, we struggled to access [OsGeo4W](https://trac.osgeo.org/osgeo4w) needed to run the viewshed analysis via the lab computers.

 make sure to mention extracting the code to run GDAL Viewshed from QGIS Model Designer (Katie: unsure here)

 ### GRASS in Jupyter Lab

 Looking for another solution, we tried to use the r.viewshed function from Grass GIS.
-Again we struggled to access this throught the G420 environment.
+Again we struggled to access this through the G420 environment.

 ### Cloning the ArcGIS environment, adding geopandas and working in Jupyter Lab

 As a result of cloning the ArcGIS environment and uploading geopandas via ArcGIS Pro, we could now run code using a combination of geopandas and Arcpy.
 We could then run sections of the raw code in our environment with some small alterations to the code.
-(UNSURE DOUBLE CHECK) first we used the linear featuer (roadseg) we had generated in Arcmap to test the GeneratePointsAlongALine function in arcpy.
+(UNSURE DOUBLE CHECK) First we used the linear feature (roadseg) we had generated in Arcmap to test the GeneratePointsAlongALine function in arcpy.
+The code ran well and generated points along the linear feature (INSERT OUTPUT AND CODE.
+(DOUBLE CHECK) We then tried to run a viewshed on a test point, again using the Arcpy code arcpy.ddd.Visibilityfrom model builder.
+We input our DEM and test point into the function and generated an output (INSERT OUTPUT AND CODE).

+Now that we had code for generating our points and performing viewshed analysis, we wanted to build a loop that would execute the viewshed function for each point along the line.
+This highlights a major advantage of using code over model builder as this method would give us more control over the iteration process and we would not be limited to only iterating once.

+OUTLINE ISSUES WITH LOOP

 ### Steps (To delete later)
 - First tried to create ArcGIS Pro ModelBuilder but ran into issues with only being able to do iteration once and not being able to choose how and when the iteration stopped in the workflow.
 We were able to use iteration for the points but were unable to combine the datasets within the workflow because the output raster kept on being overwritten